AimRT/AimRT/document/sphinx-en/tutorials/quick_start/build_from_source_windows.md

 cmake --build build --config Release --target all
 ```

 ## Optional Dependencies

 ### Python and Related Packages

-On the Windows platform, AimRT supports Python versions starting from 3.11.
-It is recommended to use [Python 3.11](https://www.python.org/downloads/release/python-31110/) or later versions.
+On Windows, AimRT supports Python 3.11 or later.
+It is recommended to use [Python 3.11](https://www.python.org/downloads/release/python-31110/) or newer.

-After installation, you need to add Python to the system environment variables.
+After installation, add Python to the system environment variables.

-The airmt_cli tool depends on Python 3 and three libraries: pyinstaller, jinja2, and pyyaml.
-You can install them using the following command:
+The `airmt_cli` tool depends on Python 3 and the packages `pyinstaller`, `jinja2`, and `pyyaml`.
+Install them with:

 ```shell
 pip install pyinstaller jinja2 pyyaml --upgrade
 ```

-The functionality to generate aimrt_py wheel packages depends on Python 3 and libraries such as build, setuptools, and wheel.
-You can install them using the following command:
+Building the `aimrt_py` wheel package requires Python 3 along with `build`, `setuptools`, and `wheel`.
+Install them with:

 ```shell
 pip install build setuptools wheel --upgrade
 ```

-The above content corresponds to the following options:
+The above correspond to the following options:

 ```shell
 -DAIMRT_BUILD_PYTHON_RUNTIME=ON